liamg/lambo/README.md

 Test API Gateway wrapped lambda functions locally.

 Lambo can also be used to test API GW lambdas in CI without needing docker-in-docker.
+It will take all HTTP requests and route them to a local invocation of your lambda function.

+It comes after I had great difficulty getting sam-cli working via DinD in CI.

 <p align="center">
 	<img src="demo.gif">